-WHAT IS ELDER FRAUD AND FINANCIAL ABUSE?
+WHAT IS ELDER FINANCIAL ABUSE?

-The National Committee for the Prevention of Elder Abuse (NCPEA) defines elder financial abuse as a broad spectrum of conduct including:
+The National Committee for the Prevention of Elder Abuse defines elder financial abuse as a broad spectrum of conduct including:

 WHY OLDER ADULTS?

-Caregivers, close friends, and other trusted individuals have ready access to their homes, financial accounts, personal information, medical supplies and medications, and they are typically trusted companions who can easily influence an older adult.
+Caregivers, close friends, and other trusted individuals may have ready access to their homes, financial accounts, personal information, medical supplies and medications, and they are typically trusted companions who can easily influence an older adult.

 FAMILY MEMBERS / CLOSE FRIENDS

-Close friends or family members are often to blame.
-They may:
+Close friends or family members might:

 SERVICE PROVIDERS